dhis2/training-docs/content/tracker_use/tg_event_reports_and_linelist.md

 ### In the Line List app, review the Line List interface

+> NB: We are using the line listing app version 100.15.1.
+Newer versions of the line listing app introduce cross program analytics, which have not yet been fully tested against our material.
+Please ensure you are using this version of the app.

 Have the line listing app open in another tab or window with the table "CBS - Patients with Symptoms" open

 ![](resources/images/linelist/interfacepdnew.png)

 In the Line Listing app, you can currently only make line lists.
 Aggregated pivot tables can not be made here unlike in the event reports app.
 The line listing app introduces many new features for creating line lists however, and is the recommended app for making these lists.

-> NB: We will be using the line listing app to make line lists for the remainder of this session.
+> Note: We will be using the line listing app to make line lists for the remainder of this session.
 We will only be using the "Pivot" table style in event reports to produce aggregate outputs.
 This is our suggested approach in live implementations as well.

 #### Input